PROMETHEUS AND CHIRON

 Walking to the far end of the platform, Tommy took a pack of Marlboros from his shoulder bag, fished out a cigarette, and put it in his mouth.
 As be brought his lighter up, preparing to flick its flame into existence, he froze.

-There, across from where Tommy stood with his unlit cigarette dangling from his lips, sat the woman on the bench.
+There, across from where he stood with his unlit cigarette dangling from his lips, sat the same woman.
 He had not thought of her for a single waking moment since the last time he had been at the station, but here she was again, sitting under the lamp, more mildly hunched over this time, but just as obviously in pain.

 That thought was only tangential, however.
 Most of Tommy’s mind was preoccupied with resisting the surge of disquiet that flooded him.
-The creeping revulsion he had experienced upon first seeing her once again filled him, and he could feel goosebumps rising on his arms.
+The creeping revulsion he had experienced upon first seeing her once again filled him, and goosebumps rose on his arms.

-As he watched her, unable to tear his eyes away, Tommy again had the impression that, despite the pallor of his skin, despite its clammy sheen, and despite the bright light almost directly over her head, the woman was shaded.
+As he watched, unable to tear his eyes away, Tommy again had the impression that, despite the pallor of her skin, despite its clammy sheen, and despite the bright light almost directly over her head, the woman was shaded.
 She seemed in some strange sense farther away than she had been before.

 Even as the bitter sensation of the medicine struck Tommy’s tongue, bringing a grimace to his face, the woman’s head snapped upward, and she stared directly across the tracks at him.

-What he noticed most again was her eyes.
-Her pupils were unnaturally wide, gaping, as if in rebound from the usual constriction that opioids brought on.
-He almost thought that he should have been able to see a shine behind her pupils, like red-eye in old flash photos, but he could discern nothing but blackness.
+What he noticed most, again, was her eyes.
+Her pupils were unnaturally wide, gaping, as if in rebound from the usual constriction that opioids brought.
+He almost thought that he should have been able to see a shine behind her pupils, like red-eye in old flash photos, but he discerned nothing but blackness.

 A strange, terrible sensation came over Tommy, as if his feet were no longer quite holding him stationary.
-He’d had similar feelings when standing on high places without a guard-rail, a peculiar notion that he was falling, that he somehow wanted to fall, the fascination with a gaping abyss that was almost an attraction.
-Though his legs were not moving, he felt his feet were sliding along the platform, ever so slowly, inching him toward the tracks.
+He’d had similar feelings when standing on high places without a guard-rail, a peculiar notion that he was falling, that he somehow wanted to fall, a fascination with a gaping abyss that was almost an attraction.
+Though his legs did not move, he felt his feet were sliding along the platform, ever so slowly, inching him toward the tracks.

 He looked down, nearly in a panic.
 He was standing near a line in the pavement, and his sight told him with absolute clarity that he was immobile.
 Nevertheless, there was a strange, slick, greasy feeling under the soles of his shoes.
 He felt as if the platform were tilting, a death trap propelling him not onto the track, but across it.

 He begin to sweat, though the air was cool.
-What on Earth was going on?
+What was going on?